-Peanuts and weight loss: Peanuts are not really a low-calorie food; they're actually quite energy-dense.
+Peanuts and weight loss: Peanuts are not low in calories because they're energy-dense.
 But as long as you watch your portions, eating them may help you lose weight.
 Studies indicate that people who eat nuts, including peanuts, tend to have lower body mass indexes.

 Next time you get hungry between meals, eat one ounce of peanuts (about 35 individual nuts).
 That will add about 160 calories to your daily intake, but may tide you over until your next meal and this may help stop you from overeating when that meal is served.

-Peanuts and weight gain: It may seem a little odd that one type of food can be good for both losing weight and gaining weight.
+Peanuts and weight gain: It may seem a little odd that the same food can be good for losing and gaining weight.
 But it's true -- a small amount of peanuts may help curb your appetite, but they provide extra calories and encourage weight gain when eaten in larger amounts.